ember-learn/ember-blog/content/this-week-in-ember-js-2.md

 To this end we've made two changes to Ember Data's `DS.Store`:

-  1. A new `extractId` method has been added to the adapter for extracting the ID from a data hash, by default this simply asks for `data.id`.
+  1. A new `extractId` method has been added to the adapter for extracting the ID from a data hash, by default this asks for `data.id`.
   2. Any method with the term `JSON` has been renamed to use `Data` instead, for instance `DS.Serializer`'s `toJSON` method has been renamed to `toData`.